You may have taken several road trips in your entire life with your family or friends.

 Delhi ➡️ Shimla ➡️ Rampur ➡️ Reckong Peo ➡️ Chitkul

 This part will be the longest if you take this route.
 Also, you’ll get to explore the Reckong Peo side too.
 After that, you decide to have enough time to explore the other areas of the Kinnaur region.

 After reaching Shimla, take a bus to Rampur and Reckong Peo.
 There are hardly any exceptional buses that are only going to Sangla.
 All the buses will go further till Chitkul.

 Delhi ➡️ Shimla ➡️ Sangla ➡️ Chitkul

-This would be a very hectic schedule because you will be sitting & then catching buses all day.
+That would be a very hectic schedule because you will be sitting & then catching buses all day.

-Useful tips for Shimla to Reckong Peo Bus Journey
+Necessary tips for Shimla to Reckong Peo Bus Journey

 Reckong Peo to Chitkul Journey